 We consider research into cultural properties to be the most important activity supporting the foundations of the Nara National Museum as a research institution.
 Research findings play a part in our exhibition activities and are also reflected in the museum's masterpiece exhibitions and special exhibitions.
 Reference materials collected through research are available to the public at the Buddhist Art Library.
-In fiscal year 2021, the Nara National Museum will conduct the following thematic research:
+In fiscal year 2023, the Nara National Museum will conduct the following thematic research:

-- 1 Research on collection items, items on loan to the museum, and related items - 2 Research on Buddhist paintings alongside the creation of reproductions - 3 Fundamental research on ancient and medieval Buddhist scriptures and sutra-copying - 4 Comprehensive survey of Buddhist arts and crafts and ancient arts and crafts - (5) Researching objects excavated from temples - (6) Research on the art of sculpture in ancient and medieval Nara - 7 Research on Buddhist art using optical technologies, conducted in collaboration with the Tokyo National Research Institute for Cultural Properties - Besearch to accompany special exhibitions, etc. - (9) Research to contribute to educational programs in history and traditional culture - 1 Research into the effects on cultural properties of storage area environments, exhibition spaces and display cases - (1) Research on collections from the perspective of cultural asset restoration - (2) Research on collections from the perspective of conservation science
+- 1 Research on collection items, items on loan to the museum, and related items - 2 Research on Buddhist paintings alongside the creation of reproductions - 3 Fundamental research on ancient and medieval Buddhist scriptures and sutra-copying - (4) Comprehensive survey of Buddhist arts and crafts and ancient arts and crafts - 5 Research on archaeological materials related to ancient and medieval religious beliefs - (6) Research on the art of sculpture in ancient and medieval Nara - 7 Research to accompany special exhibitions, etc. - ® Research to contribute to educational programs in history and traditional culture - (9) Research into the effects on cultural properties of storage area environments, exhibition spaces and display cases - ® Research on collections from the perspective of cultural asset restoration - (1) Research on collections from the perspective of conservation science